 If you or a loved one have been diagnosed with cancer, you’re probably wondering: is cancer contagious?

-Cancer is not a communicable disease (i.e. it is not contagious).
+Cancer is NOT contagious (i.e. it is not a communicable disease).
 People who are healthy can’t “catch” cancer.
 This is because the cancer cells of another person are recognised as “foreign” in other bodies.
 Your immune system will destroy the cancer cells of a normal person, because your body recognises they aren’t supposed to be there.

 Close contact with a cancer patient won’t give you cancer.
 Holding hands, kissing, touching, sex, and sharing food or drinks has never been shown to spread cancer from one person to another.